LucasRoesler/lucasroesler.github.io/content/post/2017/automatic-migration-validation.md

 For each migration, we test those 3 regex and alert if they have any matches.
 As I mentioned earlier, there are certainly other cases that could be considered.
 Let me know if there are some additional checks I should add.
+Since we have implemented these checkes, I can't remember the last time we had a migration issue during a deploy so they seem to cover most of the use cases we run into.